 Pursuant to the Federal Credit Union Act, the management of NCUA is vested in the NCUA Board.
-It is the Board's responsibility to determine the expenses necessary to carry out its responsibilities under the Act.1 The Board is authorized to expend such funds and perform such other functions or acts as it may deem necessary or appropriate in accordance with the rules and regulations or policies established by the Board.2 responsibilities in connection with federal credit unions and the ability of federal credit unions to pay a fee.3 Fees collected are required to be deposited with the Treasury of the United States for the account of the Administration, and these fees must be expended by the Board to defray the expenses incurred in carrying out the agency's operations, including the examination and supervision of federal credit unions.4 In accordance with its authority to use the Share Insurance Fund to carry out its responsibilities, pursuant to the Overhead Transfer Rate, the Board transfers resources from the Share Insurance Fund to its Operating Fund on a monthly basis to account for insurance-related budgeted expenses.5 At the end of the calendar year, NCUA's financial transactions are subject to audit in accordance with Generally Accepted Accounting Principles.6
+It is the Board's responsibility to determine the expenses necessary to carry out its responsibilities under the Act.
+The Board is authorized to expend such funds and perform such other functions or acts as it may deem necessary or appropriate in accordance with the rules and regulations or policies established by the Board.

+Upon determination of the budgeted expenses, the Board determines a fee schedule with respect to federal credit unions, giving consideration to the expenses of the NCUA in carrying out its responsibilities in connection with federal credit unions and the ability of federal credit unions to pay a fee.
+Fees collected are required to be deposited with the Treasury of the United States for the account of the Administration, and these fees must be expended by the Board to defray the expenses incurred in carrying out the agency's operations, including the examination and supervision of federal credit unions.
+In accordance with its authority to use the Share Insurance Fund to carry out its responsibilities, pursuant to the Overhead Transfer Rate, the Board transfers resources from the Share Insurance Fund to its Operating Fund on a monthly basis to account for insurance-related budgeted expenses.
+At the end of the calendar year, NCUA's financial transactions are subject to audit in accordance with Generally Accepted Accounting Principles.